Related Topics

 - No cost-sharing for adult vaccines covered under Part D

-The following changes are slated to take effect in the next few years:
+The following changes will take effect in 2025:

-- $2,000 maximum out-of-pocket cap on Medicare Part D prescription drug costs
+- $2,000 maximum annual out-of-pocket cap on Medicare Part D prescription drug costs

 If you delay enrollment in Medicare Part D, and you do not have other prescription drug coverage, you’ll likely have to pay high costs out of pocket.
 In addition, if you enroll in Part D outside your eligibility window (which is your Initial Enrollment Period), you could face a late enrollment penalty.
 This penalty was created to help ensure more older adults have timely access to prescription drug coverage.